While some historic Calgary corner stores have gone the way of the wrecking ball, others are emerging as community cornerstones

 Bridgeland Market sits on First Avenue and 11th Street N.E. in a 1912-constructed brick building, and stocks its shelves with local goods and “products from regional suppliers and people around the world who actually care about what they produce”.
 On varying weeks, the market even supplies “neighbourhood discounts” to streets and avenues surrounding the store.

 Lukes Drug Mart, just down the street on Fourth Street N.E., first opened in 1951 by Jim Lukes.
 Today, it’s run by his grandson Gareth.
 The store offers pharmacy services, postal services, groceries, pet care, records, a coffee bar and more.
-There are now three locations in Calgary, as well as a new store
+There are now three locations in Calgary, as well as a new store in Vancouver.

 Area corner stores aren’t necessarily confined by Calgary’s city limits.
 Cochrane resident Gemma Bierback noted Kimmer Country Market on Sunset Drive as her favourite stop, especially when in a pinch.